Skip to content

 What these numbers do not say

 Three honest caveats.
 There is no robust industry figure for “what percentage of code is AI-generated” - the definitions and telemetry differ too much, so this page avoids that headline.
-Several key sources are vendor or vendor-adjacent (Sonar, Faros, GitClear, Veracode, GitGuardian); they are the best public data and carry an interest, so treat them as directional and prefer figures corroborated across independent signals - which most of the above are.
+Several key sources are vendor or vendor-adjacent (Sonar, Faros, GitClear, Veracode, GitGuardian).
+They are the best public data and carry an interest, so treat them as directional and prefer figures corroborated across independent signals - which most of the above are.
 And percentages describe direction and magnitude, not a universal multiplier: your codebase’s numbers come from measuring it, via the four metrics, not from ours.

 Where Reality Graph fits

 Reality Graph cites these numbers; it does not generate its own.
-There are deliberately no Reality Graph statistics on this page - the product is in private beta, and inventing product-performance figures would violate the same claim-safety rule the rest of the site follows.
+There are deliberately no Reality Graph statistics on this page.
+The product is in private beta, and inventing product-performance figures would violate the same claim-safety rule the rest of the site follows.
 What Reality Graph does is let a team produce its own version of these numbers, from its own runs, via the evidence reports and metrics - measured, not borrowed.

 This reference gives you